espocrm/documentation/docs/administration/bpm-events.md

 ### End Event

 Ends the current flow.
 It doesn't end flows running in parallel.
-When the flow reaches the end event and there isn't anything running in parallel, then process ends.
+When the flow reaches an end event and there isn't anything running in parallel, then the process ends.

 ![End Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end.png)

 ### Terminate End Event

 Ends all flows.
-Process is subsequently ended.
+The process is subsequently ended.

 ![Terminate End Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-terminate.png)

 ### Error End Event

 Terminates the process and triggers an error.
-Error Code can be specified.
-Error can be catched by a boundary event (if it's thrown within a sub-process) or by event sub-process.
+The Error Code can be specified.
+The error can be catched by a boundary event (if it's thrown within a sub-process) or by an event sub-process.

 ![Error End Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-error.png)

 !!! note

     Uncaught errors are propagated to the parent process.
-As of v2.14.

 ### Escalation End Event

 Ends the flow and triggers an escalation.
-Escalation Code can be specified.
-Escalation can be catched by a boundary event (if it's thrown within a sub-process) or by event sub-process.
+The Escalation Code can be specified.
+The escalation can be catched by a boundary event (if it's thrown within a sub-process) or by an event sub-process.

 ![Escalation End Event](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/bpm/event-end-escalation.png)